testit-tms/testit-management/README.md

 ### Search and replace Allure methods

-Click on the "Search Allure methods" button.
+You can see the documentation [here](docs/parsingAllureAnnotations/README.md).

 ## Contributing